delapi/learngit/readme.txt

 Git has a mutable index called stage.
 Let me try again.
 oh oh oh oh oh?
-do a deer a female deer.
+do a deer a female deer!